andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 ## Intro

-Fast estimations like a fast food - cheap, crappy, greasy, but a necessary attribute of the everyday life.
+Fast estimations like fast food - cheap, crappy, greasy, but a necessary attribute of the everyday life.

 Have you ever been in a position where you were tasked with creating an estimation for a software project you'd never heard before within 3 hours time frame?
 I was.
 It was tons of fun (sarcastic neurotic laugh)

-In this article, i try to describe approach you can use if you ever find yourself at such desperate hot-bed position
+In this article, I try to describe approach you can use if you ever find yourself in such desperate hot-bed position

 ## What projects are we talking about?

-Just to be clear - i'm not describing 100% reliable certified way to estimate any software project at no time.
+Just to be clear - I'm not describing 100% reliable certified way to estimate any software project at no time.
-I'm talking about 0.5 - 1 year project length estimation.
+I'm talking about 0.5 - 1-year project length estimation.
-And I'm really talking only about an early draft of the estimates.
+And I'm actually talking only about an early draft of the estimate.
 Something you can put on a table for your sales guy fast.
 And not to lose sleep after that:)

 ## Estimation Requirements

 [Uncle Bob](https://sites.google.com/site/unclebobconsultingllc/)  has an excellent video about [Effective Estimation](https://www.youtube.com/watch?v=eisuQefYw_o).
-And he highlighted 3 main qualities of the good estimate
+And he highlighted three main qualities of the good estimate

 It must be: